-Slow fashion: Artisanal, Ethical, Natural and Recycled Materials
+Artisanal, Ethical, Natural & Recycled Materials

-Sustainable by nature, timeless by design
+The Spirit of Aamraya - Sustainable by nature, timeless by design

-Aamraya comes from the Sanskrit words Āmrathe mango tree, revered as the abode of the gods, a timeless symbol of abundance, shelter, unity and sustainability, and –aya which evokes a path, a movement, a way of being.
+Aamraya comes from the Sanskrit words Āmra — the mango tree, revered as the abode of the gods, a timeless symbol of abundance, shelter, unity and sustainability, and –aya which evokes a path, a movement, a way of being.
 The double 'a' at the beginning of the word slows the sound, deepens the root, and reminds us that true beauty cannot be rushed — it is nurtured, season by season, unfolding gracefully over time.

 At Aamraya, we walk this slow and mindful path - one shaped by generations of Indian artisan families.
 A path where fashion is not fleeting but enduring, where values of fairness and sustainability are not trends but truths and where each piece carries the soul and stories of the hands that craft it.